tonghuikang/notes/sutd-statistical-machine-learning/README.md

 Shaowei's background
 - Spiking neural networks (for energy efficient training)
 - Machine reasoning
-- You can start a tuition centre and earn $10k/month, but this life is easy and meaningless.
-You want to try something big, if it failed at least you have tried.
+- Anyone capable can start a tuition centre and earn $10k/month, but this life is easy and meaningless.
+You want to try something big, if it fails, at least you have tried.

 Resources